Waterproof Fabrics Buying Guide

 GORE-TEX Active is their fabric for fast and light consumers.
 Lamination technology integrates the backer textile directly into the waterproof membrane for a streamlined, very breathable package.
 Working well in lightweight alpine garments, GORE maintains a focus on minimalist designs by stipulating that pockets must not cover more than an A4-paper sized area.

-This is effectively 'Performance Shell' fabric, the tried-and-tested GORE-TEX membrane.
+A tried-and-tested GORE-TEX membrane.
 It is available in either a 2-layer construction or as a 3-layer laminate, the former featuring a hanging 'drop' liner reminiscent of traditional hill walking gear.
 Both versions offer the usual waterproof/breathable performance, making them well suited for cooler autumn or winter weather.

 - 2 layer with drop liner or 3 layer laminate